habitat-sh/on-prem-builder/docs-chef-io/content/configure/artifactory.md

 - The URL to the Artifactory instance.
 - An API key to authenticate to the instance.
-- A repo for the Habitat artifacts.
+- A repository for the Habitat artifacts.

 Once you have the above: